 - Deal only with sellers who have high feedback scores.
 100% is ideal.
 98% is acceptable.

 - Deal only with sellers who have completed at least 100 trades.

-Stick to these three simple guidelines, and your trades (and your money) will be safe!
+Stick to these simple guidelines, and your trades (and your money) should be safe!

 Pros & Cons

 Types of Verification

 Some sellers require identification.
 Many sellers do not require any form of ID.
 LocalBitcoins.com is a fantastic place to privately purchase btc.

 Frequently Asked Questions

 I’m happy to give LocalBitcoins my unwavering seal of approval.
 It’s a great service for those who want buy and sell quickly and privately online, or want to do it face to face.
 Transactions can be completed within minutes, an escrow account is used for added protection against fraud, and the 1% fee (paid by advertisers) is lower than the fees you’ll find at major exchanges.
 Moreover, you have more than 60 payment methods you can use to purchase bitcoins.

 Keep in mind, the exchange rate won’t always be favorable.
 So don’t jump at the first seller who’s willing to trade with you.
 Look through several ads that meet your criteria, and compare the corresponding price/BTC rates.